-Provision for income taxes consists primarily of federal and state income taxes in the United States and income taxes in foreign jurisdictions in which we conduct business.
-We maintained a full valuation allowance for domestic deferred tax assets including net operating loss carryforwards and research and development and other tax credits.
+Provision for income taxes consists primarily of federal and state income taxes in the United States, income taxes in foreign jurisdictions in which we conduct business, and foreign withholding taxes.
+We maintain a full valuation allowance for domestic deferred tax assets including net operating loss carryforwards and research and development and other tax credits.
 We expect the provision for income taxes to increase in absolute dollars in future years.